oscardarwin/mazonic/README.md

 ## Fix backlinks making the level too easy.

 ## TO RELEASE:
-Some notes are being skipped when moving fast?

-Remove victory screen and set path to yellow - with a splash of particles.

-Remove concept of perfect score.

-take away selector and replay buttons on first play of level.
+### Sort Out Selector

-Animation on selector screen change

-Sort out selection with touch screen.
+Animation on selector screen after game state change Sort out selection with touch screen.

-Social Media?
+Remove perfect score color / decide on colour scheme.

+### Melodies

 better sounding marimba
 reverb?
 move melody speed to melody generation add remaining hidden melodies.
+Some notes are being skipped when moving fast?
+Remove pulsing from melody line

+### Other

-Better color picking for non Icosahedron
+Better color picking for non Icosahedron take away selector and replay buttons on first play of level.

+### Daily Challenges

+Great Daily Github Action that writes 3 different level types to the Create Daily Logo
+Make Selector Screen Show 3 different Daily challenges.

+Social Media

 ## Make Desktop Great Again
 Swap All Mouse Events to a custom event that is triggered by the mouse.